PatGawley/Markdown-Templates/AD Template.md

 **4.7 The Operational Viewpoint**
 * Development Resource
     * What are the cost implications of the proposed operational and support architecture?

+* Regulation
+    * Are there any specific operational tools and processes required to manage and oversee regulatory reporting activities?

 **10. Appendix**